How to Get a Russian E-Visa for Philippine Passport Holders

 Russian e-visa for Philippine passport holders

-Russian e-visas will be issued online, with a consular fee of $40 for those above five years old.
-The Russian Embassy also stated that the e-visa will have a multi-purpose validity.
+Russian e-Visas are issued online with a consular fee of about USD 50 (₱2,800).
+Kids under six years old are exempt from paying this fee.
 Meaning, you can not only use it for tourism, but also for business, cultural, educational, and personal trips.

-Right now, Philippine passport holders have access to a free Russian e-visa for Saint Petersburg and its surrounding regions.
+At present, Philippine passport holders can apply for a Russian e-visa that covers the entire country, with the same process as before.
 Interested in applying?
 Keep reading.
 Trust us, it’s easy as pie!

 Also read: Russia Introduces E-Visas to 53 Countries, Including Singapore